Identity Theft Crimes in Florida

 Embezzlement:

-In Florida, there is no Florida Statute that specifically pertains to embezzlement, however, these crimes are typically prosecuted under the theft statutes.
+In Florida, there is no Florida Statute that pertains explicitly to embezzlement.
+However, these crimes are typically prosecuted under the theft statutes.
 The term “embezzlement” relates directly to the theft statutes where a business has suffered a substantial financial loss through a scheme to defraud involving a current or former employee who was placed in a position of financial trust.

 Advanced Fee Scheme: